GSA/digitalgov.gov/content/posts/2016-04-14-gsa-unveils-new-hub-for-federal-citizen-science-crowdsourcing.md

 Do you have a scientific issue to address?
 Wish you had dozens, hundreds, even thousands more people helping you out?

 There’s help out there, and now that help is easier than ever to find.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/04/600-x-330-CitizenSciencegov-hompeage.jpg" alt="Screen capture of Citizenscience.gov, an official government website designed to accelerate the use of crowdsourcing and citizen science across the U.S. government." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/04/600-x-330-CitizenSciencegov-hompeage.jpg" alt="Screen capture of Citizenscience.gov, an official government website designed to accelerate the use of crowdsourcing and citizen science across the U.S. government." %}

 The General Services Administration (GSA) yesterday launched [CitizenScience.gov](https://www.citizenscience.gov), a new central hub for citizen science and crowdsourcing projects across the federal government.